FOREWORD BY THE EUROPEAN CHAPTER PRESIDENT, ANDREW SMITH SIOR FRICS.

 PLACES WILL BE LIMITED.

-If you would like to invite a colleague in the industry that could be interested in SIOR membership, in keeping with our strategy to grow the European membership of designees, associate members and member associates, please contact firstname.lastname@example.org with the name, address, email and contact details of the invitee.
+If you would like to invite a colleague in the industry that is interested in SIOR membership, in keeping with our strategy to grow the European membership of designees, member associates and company affiliates, please contact email@example.com with the name, address, email and contact details of the invitee.
 SIOR Europe will cover the cost of each guest (free places are limited).

 If you have any questions about this event, please contact firstname.lastname@example.org